FolkerKinzel/VCards/src/Examples/DataSynchronization.md

 class.
 In order to avoid unexpected results, the registration has to be done before the first VCard object is instantiated.

+PID parameters and a CLIENTPIDMAP for the current application are automatically applied when writing a vCard 4.0 with the option `Opts.SetPropertyIDs`.

 ## How the application registration has to be done?
 Call the static `VCard.RegisterApp` method with an absolute URI as an argument.
 Although it is allowed to call this method with the `null` argument, this is